The Importance of Asking Tough Questions and Candidly Seeking Answers

 What Does it Mean that God Is a Person?

 An elementary truth claim of Christianity is that God is a “Person”.
 Not a thing.
-Not a principal of reason or intangible construct, and not a feeling.
+Not a force.
+Not a principal of reason or intangible construct, or a feeling.

 But what does that mean?

 We may smirk at the practice of people in the Bronze Age who constructed gods out of hand-made objects and worshiped them.
-This was the ubiquitous practice of the people in the Old Testament.
-We may (or may not) laugh at primitive people who worshiped the sun, moon, mountains and trees.
+We may think ourselves better than primitive people who worshiped the sun, moon, mountains, and trees.
+We may not worship physical objects anymore (most of us), but are we any different than they?

+When we approach think of God as an intellectual construct or a feeling, we may be walking in the footsteps of our primitive ancestors.
 The same is true when we view God as an abstract idea.
 An abstract idea, or ideal, is still a thing.
-Not a thing made of human hands, but a thing constructed by human intellect.
+Not a thing made of human hands, but a thing imagined by human intellect.

-When we construct a god, whether by our hands or in our minds, or conceive of God as indistinct from the universe, we are not perceiving God in the way He is revealed in the Bible.
-These are “idols” that are poor substitutes for the Person of God.
+When we construct a god, whether by our hands or in our minds, or view God as indistinct from the universe, we are not perceiving God in the way He is revealed in the Bible.
+These are constructs are “idols” that are poor substitutes for the “person” of God.

 Continue reading “What Does it Mean that God Is a Person?”